Reinforcement Learning from Compiler

 lanser def py://pkg.mod#Class.method:sig --json

-lanser refs anchor://src/app.py#"def load_data("?ctx=24 --json
+lanser references anchor://src/app.py#"def load_data("?ctx=24 --json

 lanser hover src/app.py@L42:C7 --json